chikashimiyama/Udacity_VR_PerformanceBounceback/README.md

 -   time spent for the project : 2 days

--   the point I liked: profiler
+-   the point I liked: profiler and light probes

 -   challenge for me: caching